Home | Liz Brown LLC - Emotional Support for Dementia Families

 I bring training in grief, family systems, and emotional support, along with lived experience walking this path inside my own family.

-My work focuses on things that are rarely discussed in traditional caregiving resources:
+This work focuses on things that are rarely addressed in traditional caregiving resources:

 • ambiguous loss